 Publications, research projects, tours, and trips as sole activities.
-If they are activities within regular organizational plans or operations and are listed in the budget, this may be acceptable.
+If they are activities WITHIN regular organizational plans or operations and are listed in the budget, this may be acceptable.
+Essentially, they must be a part of a broader context.

-Early decline criteria based on the specific proposal:

-Program focus is out of the Greater Albuquerque Metropolitan Area.

-Specific activity is not within Foundation’s grant timeframe.

-Request is for multi-year funding.

-Unrealistic outcomes; serious concerns about the feasibility of the organization or proposed project.

-Incomplete proposal and did not respond to requests for additional information.

-Inconsistent with the applicant’s track record or capacity.

-Poorly developed or unconvincing work plans.

-Proposals that do not identify clear and achievable outcomes.

-Proposals that do not articulate or address a compelling need.

-Large budgets; outside a reasonable range of impact that may be achieved with Foundation funds.

-Unreasonable request size: percentage of administrative costs to total operating budget.

-Not a strong request given the number of or competitive nature of requests in the cycle.

-Outside of the Foundation’s primary funding priorities.
+Organizations fomenting “hate” or pursuing “hateful activities”: See the definitions of “hate” and “hateful activities” above.

-Funding for Higher Educational Institutions
+Funding Higher Educational Institutions

-The Foundation will accept proposals annually from institutions of higher education located in the Greater Albuquerque Metropolitan Area.
-Schools include (but are not necessarily limited to): the University of New Mexico, Central New Mexico Community College, local campuses of New Mexico State University and New Mexico Highlands University.
-Institutions may submit up to two (2) proposals a year from different schools or colleges.
-Schools with less than 20,000 students may submit one (1) proposal per year.
+The Foundation will accept proposals annually from institutions of higher education:

+Located in the Bernalillo County metro area

+Schools included (but not limited to): UNM, CNM, NMSU, Highlands, NM Institute of Mining & Technology

+Schools with more than 20,000 students at campuses in the metro area may submit up to 2 proposals a year from different schools/colleges/area of the institution

+Smaller schools may submit one proposal per year

-Parameters for projects to be considered for funding:
+Parameters to be considered for funding:

-Community based (i.e. strong volunteer commitment from students).
+Projects to be considered should be strongly community based, i.e. strong volunteer commitment from students

-The primary beneficiary will not be the school’s students.
+The primary beneficiary in most cases would not be the school’s students

+Few grants have been made for activities on the school’s campus

-Grants to Faith-Based Organizations
+Funding Faith-Based Organizations

-Grants from the Competitive Grant Award Programs are not made for religious purposes but are often made to faith-based organizations for the non-religious programs offered to the broader community.
-Eligible programs may be located in a house of worship and may use the same room as religious programs, but must not be held at the same time as such programs.
-Additionally, eligible programs must be open to everyone, regardless of religious affiliation.
-Programs must abstain from religious worship, instruction or proselytization and they must eliminate required statements of belief from participants.
+Grants from the Annual Grant Cycle Program are NOT made for religious purposes but MAY BE made to faith-based organizations for the non-religious programs or operations offered to the broader community.

-Grant Committee Recommendations to BOT

-On an annual basis, the Foundation’s Grant Committee may recommend to the BOT one or more focus areas for competitive grantmaking.
-Upon such suggestion, the BOT will review the Grant Committee’s recommendation and conduct a formal vote on whether to approve and implement the recommendation.
+Characteristics of eligible programs:

+may be located in a house of worship

+may use the same room, but not at the same time for religious and non-religious programs

+religious programs are separated from non-religious programs

+are open to all, regardless of religious affiliation

+abstain from religious worship, instruction, or proselytization (recruitment)

+eliminate required statements of belief from participants

+Grants will not be made to any such organization would constitute a breach of the Foundation’s principle or policy, stated above, regarding “hate” and/or “hateful activities” or where the charitable activities supported by a grant would require participation in a religious activity as a condition for receiving services.

-Procedures for Non-Competitive Grant Programs
+Procedures for Non-Annual Grant Cycle Programs

-Significant grants made each year are from donor-advised funds.
+More than half of the Foundation’s grants made each year are from donor-directed or donor-advised funds.
 Procedures are identical for endowment funds and non-endowed funds.
 Grants from non-endowed funds established by private foundations for re-granting must follow the same procedures as the private foundation would follow if they made the grant directly.
 Donor-advisors make suggestions to award specific grants.
-Donors may also restrict grants to specific nonprofit organizations or specific programs within the community.
-Foundation staff review information on each organization in accordance with the following procedures before any distribution is made.
+Donors may also restrict grants to specific nonprofit organizations or specific programs within the community, subject to final approval by the Foundation.
+Foundation Staff review information on each organization in accordance with the procedures provided in these Policies and Procedures before any distribution is made.

 Restricted Funds with No Donor Involvement in Grantmaking